LeidyGil/leidygil.github.io/SQL_English.md

 ### Unique constraint
 Key ideas
 There are different types of restrictions that can be applied to the columns of a table.
-The uniqueness constraint, or UNIQUE, prevents duplicates in a specific column.
+The uniqueness constraint, or Unique, prevents duplicates in a specific column.
 A very popular case of this restriction is to avoid people with the same email address.

-To add a UNIQUE constraint, we simply need to specify it when creating the table.
+To add a Unique constraint, we simply need to specify it when creating the table.
 For example, if we want the email address of people to be unique, we can create the table as follows:
 ```sql
 CREATE TABLE personas (